South Andros Field Station

 Study Abroad Opportunities

-Since 2008, we have hosted more than 150 students and researchers from The University of Vermont Rubenstein School, Tufts University, Lesley University, Burlington College, Rock Point School and other organizations.
+Since 2008, we have hosted more than 200 students and researchers from The University of Vermont Rubenstein School, Tufts University, Lesley University, Rock Point High School and other organizations.
 Academic focus areas have included: Socially Engaged Ecological Design, Service Learning in Sustainable Agriculture, Marine Biology, Nature Photography, Underwater Cinematography, Healing and the Mind, Library Science, Social Entrepreneurship and Bee Keeping.

 Accompanied by an expert in the field and in cooperation with South Andros Island schools, teachers and residents, students and faculty have enjoyed and benefitted from these unique academic opportunities and cultural exchanges.
 The most tangible highlight of these efforts has been the development of an ecological agricultural program and campus through a partnership between the University of Vermont (UVM) and South Andros High School.
 Through these efforts, local students and faculty proudly offer a variety of vegetables, fruits, poultry, honey and more for distribution within the community.
 Courses offered in the school now incorporate hands-on experience and valuable training for further academic and employment opportunities beyond graduation.